briankelleher/rails-blog/process.md

 This will create a basic test user, so you can log in and test user relationships.

-Lastly, we will want to add the user-post author relationship.
+Next, we will want to add the user-post author relationship.
 We first have to set up a database migration to add this relationship:

 ```bash
 rails g migration AddUserToPosts user:references